Regular Expressions

 module to accomplish the tasks from the examples.
 These methods

-are summarized in a table at the end of this section, where the basic usage and
+are summarized in Table 13.7 at the end of this section, where the basic usage and

 return value are briefly described.
 Since we only cover a few of the most